What Is A Head Cold?

 Respiratory Viruses Typically Cause Colds.

-There are over 200 kinds of viruses that can cause this problem.
-Rhinoviruses most commonly cause colds.
+There are over 200 kinds of viruses that can cause this problem—rhinoviruses most commonly cause colds.
 Colds attributed to them account for 10-50% of all colds.
 Asthma development and chronic pulmonary disease worsening have also been linked to rhinoviruses.
 A respiratory syncytial virus, human parainfluenza viruses, adenovirus, common human coronaviruses, and human metapneumoviruses can also cause colds.

 It is not cold weather that causes colds, even though most people get them in winter and spring.
 Since the cold weakens the nasal lining's defense mechanism and people spend more time indoors, this pattern occurs.

 Colds can strike at any time of year.
-Infected individuals transmit the viruses through close personal contact and droplets of saliva or mucus released into the air.
+Infected individuals transmit the virus through close personal contact and droplets of saliva or mucus released into the air.
 Direct contact with infected surfaces, such as doorknobs, phones, and toys, can lead to infection.

 Colds are usually not diagnosed by your healthcare provider.
 When you have symptoms of an infection, you can self-diagnose.